XpiritBV/ContainerWorkshop-Docs/Lab02-Docker101.md

 ```

 The last command seems to block.
 That's okay.
 Navigate to http://localhost:8090.
 You will notice that the output of the nginx container is now filling the console.
 The prompt is missing.
 This is because your terminal is now attached to the container, by specifying `-it` with the `run` command.
 To detach your terminal from the container, use the key combination `Ctrl+P, Ctrl+Q` to detach from the container and return to the prompt.
 You can avoid your terminal being attached by specifying `-d`, as we did with Portainer earlier.

+>When running inside CodeSpaces, you can use the command `Docker Containers: Stop` and select `nginx` to stop the container.
+If you do this, make sure to start it detached, using the `-d` flag:
+`docker run -d--name docker-nginx -p 8090:80 nginx`

 Inspecting the running containers with `docker ps`, you should find that the nginx container is still running: